ArmedPirate/CollaborationRaces/Races of the Jungle.md

 |1| You are so pretty.
 So.
 Very.
 Pretty.
 |2| Your flirting can cause trouble.
 That's how you like it.
 |3| Your scales glint and change color to reflect your mood.
-|4| Your passion ebs and flows like the tide, causing intense but short relationships
+|4| Your passion ebbs and flows like the tide, causing intense but short relationships
 |5| You decorate yourself with odd sea creatures and objects.
 Your skin and scales keeps them healthy and moist.
-|6| Your songs are so beautiful, sometimes you inadvertantly attract people fascinated and enarmored by your voice.
+|6| Your songs are so beautiful, sometimes you inadvertently attract people fascinated and enamored by your voice.

 ***Darkvision.*** You can see in dim light within 60 feet of you as if it were bright light, and darkness as if it were dim light.